-1. Range key holders are to display range and membership cards - these must be visible at all times.
+1. Range key holders are to display Range and Membership cards – these must be visible at all times.

-c) Sharing keys with other members (other than members covered by a family membership) is not permitted.
+b) Sharing keys with other members (other than members covered by a family membership) is not permitted.

 4. The main gate must be locked immediately after entering the site and immediately after exiting the site.